roytang/blog/content/posts/2008/09/grand-prix-manila-day-two-and-ptq-berlin.md

 .)
 The winner of the event, Sugaya pandered to the crowd as well, more than willing to pose for photos after accepting his giant check.
 (His get-up was ridiculous.)

-A lot of players were asking name players such as Tomoharu Saito or Raphael Levy to sign some cards for them; I&#8217;m not sure if it&#8217;s good for us to treat them that way.
-They&#8217;re Magic celebrities sure, but I don&#8217;t think their signature adds anything to the cards.
-It&#8217;s ok to look up to them for their gameplay or deck ideas or what not, but I don&#8217;t think we should idolize them or anything &#8211; they&#8217;re still Magic players like the rest of us, except they&#8217;re more willing to devote their time to the game.And someday, we&#8217;re going to have to rise up and challenge their dominance of Magic in the Asia-Pacific region.
+A lot of players were asking name players such as Tomoharu Saito or Raphael Levy to sign some cards for them; I&'m not sure if it&'s good for us to treat them that way.
+They&'re Magic celebrities sure, but I don&'t think their signature adds anything to the cards.
+It&'s ok to look up to them for their gameplay or deck ideas or what not, but I don&'t think we should idolize them or anything &#8211; they&'re still Magic players like the rest of us, except they&'re more willing to devote their time to the game.And someday, we&'re going to have to rise up and challenge their dominance of Magic in the Asia-Pacific region.

-That&#8217;s all for GP Manila, hopefully we can have another big event in the Philippines soon.
+That&'s all for GP Manila, hopefully we can have another big event in the Philippines soon.
 Props go out to the people at

 [